benaston/NState/readme.md

 NState
 =====

 Simple state machine for .NET.
-This software is NOT production ready.

 Example of use: